-

 Gift of Silence

-Due to Covid-19, the world community has paused.
-Humanity has been forced to stop, allowing for a type of collective vulnerability that rarely, if not ever, has happened before.
-Through this joined experience, we have been forced to look at ourselves both individually and culturally in ways we might never have been able to do so during our times of “normalcy”.
+Due to COVID-19, the world community has paused.
+Humanity has been forced to stop, allowing for a type of collective vulnerability that has rarely, if ever, happened before.
+This shared experience has forced us to examine ourselves individually and culturally in ways we might never have been able to do during our times of “normalcy.”
 The first observation is one of sadness.
 Sadness for those who have died, usually alone, and for the families who have had to watch a loved one die from afar.
-Sadness for the millions who have lost their jobs and with that, their dignity, and now struggle to find…
+Sadness for the millions who have lost their jobs and, with that, their dignity, and now struggle to find ways to support their families and…

 -